gieemek/Sun-and-Moon-script-for-Habpanel/README.md

 ```
 Note: If you have put the script to other location, you need to change path in the rule.

-Note: if your Items have other name, you have to use their names in the rule.
+Note: If your Items have other name, you have to use their names in the rule.

 ### Habpanel
 To add to HABPanel: